“Tychicus, a beloved brother, faithful minister, and fellow servant in the Lord, will tell you all the news about me.”

 God uses people who are not conspicuous or spectacular.
 Tychicus was a man of great importance to the apostle Paul.

-The use of the term “fellow servant” indicates how Paul viewed his status among his coworkers.
+The term “fellow servant” indicates how Paul viewed his status among his coworkers.
 He viewed them as equals.

 Paul never told “religious lies” about his colleagues, describing them more than what they were.
 He never exaggerated their accomplishments.
 However, he did give them their due.
 He accurately estimated their abilities and qualities.
 This thumbnail sketch of Tychicus was accurate.
-He not only was a brother; he was a “beloved brother.”
-He not only was a minister; he was a “faithful minister.”
-He not only was a servant; he was a “fellow servant.”
+He was not only a brother but a “beloved brother.”
+He was not only a minister but a “faithful minister.”
+He was not only a servant but a “fellow servant.”